Eva-He/HSBC-TEST/README.md

 - home page includes user list and role list

 - if not login, will redirect to the login page
-- user can only access the APIs (add, edit, delete, read) based on the roles assigned
+- user can only access the APIs with assigned roles
-- admin got 4 roles including create, delete, edit, read so that can access all the APIs mentioned above

 ![1663688452297](https://github.com/Eva-He/HSBC-TEST/blob/master/doc/image/1663688452297.png)